 Script Window: Allows the execution of Lua scripts, which can communicate with the emulation via an API.

-Trace Logger: View or log to a file the execution trace of the CPU and PPU.
+Trace Logger: View or log to a file the execution trace of any of the supported CPUs.

 Additionally, some other smaller features are available from the main debugger window. e.g: